 4) You Saw Dylan and the Dead: You were there.
 No one else remembers what happened, either.
 But you were there.

-3) You Like the Daniel Lanois Albums, Maybe: Lanois produced Oh Mercy and Time Out of Mind, albums that were both given highly favorable reviews and now are considered only OK.
+Daniel Lanois Albums, Maybe: Lanois produced Oh Mercy and Time Out of Mind, albums that were both given highly favorable reviews and now are considered only OK.
 You're not sure why.

 2) Love and Theft Might Be Greater Than Highway 61 Revisited: Bob Dylan does not have any declining abilities in any skill set.
 It's not possible.
 He can still bring it.